The Phantom of the Opera (1986 musical): Act I

-Meanwhile, Joseph Buquet, the Opéra's chief stagehand, regales the ballet girls with tales of the "Opéra Ghost" and his terrible Punjab lasso.
+Joseph Buquet, the Opéra's chief stagehand, regales the ballet girls with tales of the "Opéra Ghost" and his terrible Punjab lasso.
 Madame Giry warns Buquet to restrain himself ("Magical Lasso").
 Arguments break out in the managers' office between Firmin, André, Raoul, and Carlotta over notes sent by the Phantom, including a demand that Christine replace Carlotta in the starring role of the new opera, Il Muto ("Notes").
-Firmin and André assure the furious Carlotta that she will remain the star ("Prima Donna").
+Firmin and André assure Carlotta that she will remain the star ("Prima Donna").

-The première of Il Muto initially goes well, until the Phantom suddenly enchants Carlotta's voice, reducing it to a frog-like croak.
-Firmin rushes to defuse the situation by announcing to the audience that Christine will take over the starring role, and he instructs the conductor to bring the ballet forward to keep the audience entertained.
+The première of Il Muto goes well until the Phantom enchants Carlotta's voice, reducing it to a frog-like croak.
+Firmin rushes to defuse the situation by announcing to the audience that Christine will take over the starring role; he instructs the conductor to bring the ballet forward to keep the audience entertained.
 Buquet's corpse drops from the rafters, hanging from the Punjab lasso.
-Mayhem erupts and the Phantom's evil and sinister laugh is heard throughout the auditorium ("Poor Fool, He Makes Me Laugh").
+Mayhem erupts and the Phantom's sinister laugh is heard throughout the auditorium ("Poor Fool, He Makes Me Laugh").

-In the ensuing chaos, Christine escapes with Raoul to the rooftop and tells him about her subterranean encounter with the Phantom ("Why Have You Brought Me Here?/Raoul, I've Been There").
-Raoul is skeptical but promises to love and protect her ("All I Ask of You").
-The Phantom, who overheard their conversation, is heartbroken and swears revenge on Christine.
+Christine escapes with Raoul to the rooftop and tells him about her encounter with the Phantom ("Why Have You Brought Me Here?/Raoul, I've Been There").
+Raoul promises to love and protect her ("All I Ask of You").
+The Phantom, who overheard their conversation, is heartbroken and swears revenge.
 In the auditorium, the chandelier crashes onto the stage during the Il Muto curtain call ("All I Ask of You (Reprise)").